MarcoGorelli/polars-plugins-tutorial/docs/arrays.md

 Let's create a plugin that calculates the midpoint between a reference point and each point in a Series like the one above.
 This should illustrate both how to unpack an array inside our rust code and also return a Series of the same type.

-As usual, we start by registering our plugin:
+We'll start by registering our plugin:

 ```python
 def midpoint_2d(expr: IntoExpr, ref_point: tuple[float, float]) -> pl.Expr: